Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Scope:

-• Excluded: External communication integrations and multi-language support.
+• Excluded: external integrations for communication as well as multi-language support.

 Stakeholders: